Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 The V Foundation awards 100 percent of direct cash donations and pledges directly to cancer research.

-The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Board comprised of some of the nation’s top doctors and scientists.
+The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Committee comprised of some of the nation’s top doctors and scientists.

-The V Foundation has awarded more than $115 million, used to fund more than 500 cancer research grants nationwide.
+The V Foundation has awarded more than $115 million, used to fund 540 cancer research grants nationwide.

-The Foundation has awarded grants to over 100 institutions in 38 states and the District of Columbia.
+The Foundation has awarded grants to more than 120 institutions in 38 states and the District of Columbia.

 [Cancer facts courtesy of “Cancer Facts & Figures 2012” by the American Cancer Society.]